Moving to Seattle, WA: A Bellhop City Guide

 The Stranger, a local arts and culture magazine, decided to ask locals to call out the worst things about the city, which seems like a pretty on-brand thing for a Seattle-based publication to do.
 Check it out here.
 Just as a heads up, there’s more than one mention of people not picking up their dog’s poop in there.
 Yikes.

 And that’s it.
 Our job is done.
 If you’re feeling overwhelmed by your potential move, that’s OK.
 It’s all part of the process.
 Hopefully, what we’ve provided will help alleviate some of your anxiety and enable you to decide if Seattle is the right move for you.
 If you decide to take the plunge, don't hesitate to reach out to your friends here at Bellhop.
-We coordinate local and long distance moving services in Seattle and we would love to help.
+We coordinate local and long distance moving services in Seattle and would love to help.